dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-12-bitcoin-is-an-idea.md

 The "no inflation" rule has to be understood in terms of the constraints set up by the system itself, i.e. that any RPOW server will only create RPOW tokens equal in value to incoming POW and RPOW tokens.
-Since users can create new proof-of-work tokens via Adam Back\'s hashcash, inflation in terms of new supply coming into the system can and will always happen.
+Since users can create new proof-of-work tokens via Adam Back's hashcash, inflation in terms of new supply coming into the system can and will always happen.